| ||2015 September Student Writing Contest |

-MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly writing contests for high school students and college students (open to international students, too).
+MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly international writing contests for high school students and college students.
 Answer the real-world writing prompt below to share your thoughts and experiences as we change the world, one story at a time.
 View winners of past writing contests.

-STEP 1 - Answer Teen Survey: Click the Survey Monkey logo to the right to answer our short poll.
+STEP 1 Answer Survey: Click the Survey Monkey logo to the right to answer our short poll.

 Click the blue "Submit Essay" button to the right to upload your story and enter the writing contest.